Air France Flight 8969: 24 December

 The leader, Abdul Abdullah Yahia, already a notorious murderer, and the other three members of the Armed Islamic Group (Groupe Islamique Armé, or GIA) brandished firearms and explosives and announced their allegiance to the GIA, demanding co-operation from the 220 passengers and 12 flight crew.
-The hijackers had Kalashnikov assault rifles, Uzi submachine guns, pistols, homemade hand grenades and two 10-stick dynamite packs.
+The hijackers had Kalashnikov automatic rifles, Uzi submachine guns, pistols, homemade hand grenades and two 10-stick dynamite packs.
 Later, at one point during the flight, the men placed one pack of dynamite in the cockpit and one pack under a seat in the middle of the aircraft, then linked them with detonator wire.
 They also took the uniforms of the pilots to confuse Algerian army snipers.

 Burgniard recalled that the hijackers, in particular one called "Lotfi", disliked seeing a lack of adherence to their Islamic beliefs; according to Burgniard, the hijackers objected to men and women sitting together and sharing the same toilets and women having their heads uncovered.
 Once they had taken control of the aircraft, the hijackers forced the women to cover their heads, including the cabin crew members.
 Women who did not have veils used aircraft blankets as head coverings.
 An elderly Algerian man told the TF1 network that the hijackers "had a kind of art in their terror.
 Twenty minutes of relaxation and twenty minutes of torture.
 You never knew what was next."

 The men stated over the aircraft's cockpit radio:

-Abderrahmane Meziane Chérif, the Minister of the Interior of Algeria, came to the airport control tower to begin negotiating with the hijackers, who were using the captain to speak for them.
+Abderrahmane Meziane Chérif, Algeria's minister for the interior, came to the airport control tower to begin negotiating with the hijackers, who were using the captain to speak for them.
 They demanded the release of two Islamic Salvation Front (FIS) political party leaders, Abassi Madani and Ali Belhadj, who were under house arrest; the FIS was banned in Algeria in 1992.
 Chérif demanded that the hijackers begin releasing children and the elderly if they wanted to talk to the Algerian government.
 The media began arriving at the airport to cover the crisis.